sajjadGG/book-python/oop-syntax/exam.rst

         #. going up subtract from ``y``
         #. going down add to ``y``

     #.
-After each hit, print on the screen: name of the Dragon, damage taken, current health points
+After each hit, print: name of the Dragon, damage taken, current health points
     #.
 When health points drop to, and below zero:

         #.
 Dragon is dead
         #.
 Set object status to dead
         #.
-Print on the screen ``XXX is dead``, where XXX is the name of the dragon
+Print ``XXX is dead``, where XXX is the name of the dragon
         #.
 Change texture file name to  ``img/dragon/dead.png``
         #.
-Print on the screen how much gold Dragon dropped (random in range from 1 to 100)
+Print how much gold Dragon dropped (random in range from 1 to 100)
         #.
-Print on the screen position where dragon died
+Print position where dragon died
         #.
 Dragon cannot take any more damage
         #.
 Dragon cannot make any more damage
         #.
 Dragon cannot move or have position set